-- (1) Temporary signs shall not be mounted, attached, affixed, installed or otherwise secured in a manner that will make the sign a permanent sign. - (2) No temporary sign shall be mounted, attached, affixed, installed or otherwise secured so as to extend above the roofline of a structure. - (3) Temporary signs shall not be posted in any place or in any manner that is destructive to public property including, but not limited to, rights-of-way, utility poles and public trees. - (4) All temporary signs shall be secured in such a manner as to prevent swinging or other significantly noticeable movement resulting from the wind that could pose a danger to people, vehicles or structures. - (5) Temporary signs shall be required to comply with vision clearance requirements and shall be set back a minimum of five (5) feet from any public right-of-way. - (6) No temporary sign shall require a foundation, support, wiring, fittings or elements that would traditionally require a building permit or electrical permit. - (7) Temporary signs shall not be illuminated. - (8) Temporary signs shall not be affixed to any permanent sign or permanent structure except when a banner sign is permitted to cover a permanent sign in accordance with Section 1286.12(e)(3) or when such sign is attached to the principal building as permitted in this chapter. - (9) No streamers, spinning, flashing, windblown devices or similarly moving devices shall be allowed as part of or attachments to temporary signs. - (10) Mobile signs on wheels, runners, casters, parked trailers or parked vehicles shall not be permitted.
+- (1) Temporary signs shall not be mounted, attached, affixed, installed or otherwise secured in a manner that will make the sign a permanent sign. - (2) No temporary sign shall be displayed continuously for a period of time greater than six (6) months unless a more limited period of time is established in this Section. - (3) No temporary sign shall be mounted, attached, affixed, installed or otherwise secured so as to extend above the roofline of a structure. - (4) Temporary signs shall not be posted in any place or in any manner that is destructive to public property including, but not limited to, rights-of-way, utility poles and public trees. - (5) All temporary signs shall be secured in such a manner as to prevent swinging or other significantly noticeable movement resulting from the wind that could pose a danger to people, vehicles or structures.

+(6) Temporary signs shall be required to comply with vision clearance requirements and shall be set back a minimum of five (5) feet from any public right-of-way.

-(11) Because of the nature of materials typically used to construct temporary signs and to avoid the unsightliness of deteriorating signs and all safety concerns which accompany such a condition, temporary signs shall be removed or replaced when such sign is deteriorated.
+- (7) No temporary sign shall require a foundation, support, wiring, fittings or elements that would traditionally require a building permit or electrical permit. - (8) Temporary signs shall not be illuminated. - (9) Temporary signs shall not be affixed to any permanent sign or permanent structure except when a banner sign is permitted to cover a permanent sign in accordance with Section 1286.12(e)(3) or when such sign is attached to the principal building as permitted in this chapter. - (10) No streamers, spinning, flashing, windblown devices or similarly moving devices shall be allowed as part of or attachments to temporary signs. - (11) Mobile signs on wheels, runners, casters, parked trailers or parked vehicles shall not be permitted. - (12) Because of the nature of materials typically used to construct temporary signs and to avoid the unsightliness of deteriorating signs and all safety concerns which accompany such a condition, temporary signs shall be removed or replaced when such sign is deteriorated.